SolomonGM/crypto-comparator-api/README.md

 + (MATIC) Polygon
 + (TRX) Tron

-A list of additional coins supported can be seen <a href="https://www.coingecko.com/en/all-cryptocurrencies">here</a>.
+A list of additional coins supported can be seen <a target="_blank" href="https://www.coingecko.com/en/all-cryptocurrencies">here</a>.

 <strong> Supported Currencies:</strong>